 WHAT IS THE OECD?

-There are different categories of Sponsor Members.
-According to the policy framework formulated in the 2009-2015 term, the eligible sponsor categories are: public-private partnerships; industry, associations (with a technical focus) and non-federated groups.
-Interested Sponsor Members must also meet criteria of interest, willing and capability of participating in the HTCP ExCo and tasks.
-Presently, there are 6 Sponsor Members: HyChico, Hydrogen Council, NOW GmbH, Reliance Industry Limited, Shell Global Solutions and Southern Company.
+Sponsors can be entities from OECD member countries that are not designated by their governments as Contracting Parties and international entities that are not intergovernmental bodies.
+According to the policy framework formulated in the 2009-2015 term, the eligible Sponsor entities are: public-private partnerships; industry, associations (with a technical focus) and non-federated groups.
+Today there are 6 Sponsors: HyChico, Hydrogen Council, NOW GmbH, Reliance Industry Limited, Shell Global Solutions and Southern Company.

 What is the Executive Committee?

-The Executive Committee is comprised of one representative from each of the contracting parties and sponsor members.
-They act as the governing body of the HTCP by approving Tasks, overseeing the creation and completion of the tasks, and deciding on new memberships.
+The Executive Committee (ExCo) is comprised of one representative from each of the contracting parties and sponsor members.
+They act as the governing body of the Hydrogen TCP by approving Tasks, overseeing the creation and completion of the tasks, and deciding on new memberships.

 What is the cost becoming a member

-In order to become a contracting party/ sponsor member the following steps must be taken:
+In order to become a Contracting Party/ Sponsor the following steps must be taken:

-First, a formal request for membership must be given to the Executive Committee of the HTCP.
+First, a formal request for membership must be given to the Executive Committee of the Hydrogen TCP.
 The Executive Committee will review the request and extend a formal invitation to the country/ legally constituted international organization/ industrial entity.
-The country/ legally constituted international organization/ industrial entity must choose a contracting agent who will act as a representative for that country/ legally constituted international organization/ industrial entity and be responsible for providing sufficient funding for any tasks that it elects to participate in.
-The country/ legally constituted international organization/ industrial entity will then work with the HIA Secretariat to complete the necessary paperwork for joining the HTCP.
-Once a country/ legally constituted international organization/ industrial entity becomes a contracting party/ sponsor member they must join at least one task, committing to follow its scope of work and ensuring appropriate expert participation (as well as expert funding).
+The country/ legally constituted international organization/ industrial entity must choose a contracting agent who will act as a representative responsible for providing sufficient funding for any Tasks that it elects to participate in.
+The entity will then work with the Hydrogen TCP Technical Secretariat to complete the necessary paperwork for joining.
+Once they become a member, they must join at least one Task, committing to follow its scope of work and ensuring appropriate expert participation (as well as expert funding).

 What are the responsibilities of a member?

-Members must participate in at least one task, actively participate in committee meetings and planning sessions, and reliably meet their financial obligations to the HTCP.
+Members must contribute to at least one Task, actively participate in committee meetings and planning sessions, and reliably meet their financial obligations to the Hydrogen TCP.